lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

-One could compare the devicetree to something like a `struct` in `C` or a `JSON` object.
-Each node (or object) lists its properties and their values and thus describe the associated device and its configuration.
-The above snippet should make it obvious, though, that, e.g., in contrast to the much simpler `Kconfig` files, _devicetree_ specifications are by no means self explanatory.
+One could compare the devicetree to something like a `struct` in `C`, or a `JSON` object.
+Each node (or object) lists its properties and their values and thus describes the associated device and its configuration.
+The above snippet should make it obvious, though, that, e.g., in contrast to the much simpler _Kconfig_ files, _devicetree_ specifications are by no means self-explanatory.

-Personally, I felt the details of the [`devicetree` specification][devicetree-spec] or Zephyr's great [official documentation on `devicetree`][zephyr-dts] a bit overwhelming, and I could hardly keep all the information in my head, so in this guide I'm choosing a different approach:
+Personally, I felt the details of the [devicetree specification][devicetree-spec] or [Zephyr's official documentation on _devicetree_][zephyr-dts] a bit overwhelming, and I could hardly keep all the information in my head, so in this article, I'm choosing a different approach:

-Instead of going into detail about _DTS (Devicetree Source) format_ and schemas, we'll start with simple project, build it, and dive straight into the input and output files used or generated by the build process.
+Instead of going into great detail about the _DTS (Devicetree Source) format_, we'll start with a simple project, build it, and dive straight into the input and output files used or generated by the build process.
 Based on those files, one by one, we'll try and figure out how this whole thing works.
+Finally, we'll also create our own nodes, but we won't fully specify the file format.

 In case you're looking for a more detailed description of the _DTS (Devicetree Source) format_, other authors provided much more detailed descriptions - much better than anything I could possibly come up with.
-Here are some of my favourites:
+Here are some of my favorites:

-- My obvious first choice is the [official Devicetree specification][devicetree-spec].
+- My obvious first choice is the [official devicetree specification][devicetree-spec].
 Just keep in mind that Zephyr made some slight adjustments.
-- Second, [Zephyr's official documentation on Devicetree][zephyr-dts] is very hard to beat.
+- Second, when it comes to details [Zephyr's official documentation on devicetree][zephyr-dts] is very hard to beat.
-- Zephyr's official documentation also includes a more pratical information guide in the form of a [Devicetree How-Tos][zephyr-dts].
+- Zephyr's official documentation also includes a more practical information article in the form of a [devicetree how-tos][zephyr-dts].
-- Finally, the official Raspberry PI documentation also has a [great section about Devicetree and the DTS syntax][rpi-devicetree].
+- Finally, the official Raspberry PI documentation also has a [great section about devicetree and the DTS syntax][rpi-devicetree].

 ## Devicetree and Zephyr

 To get started, we create a new freestanding application with the files listed below.
-In case you're not familiar with the required files, the installation, or the build process, have a look at the [previous](../00_basics/readme.md) [chapters](../01_kconfig/readme.md) or the official documentation.
-As mentioned in the [pre-requisites](#prerequisites), you should be familiar with creating, building and running a Zephr application.
+In case you're not familiar with the required files, the installation, or the build process, have a look at the [previous](../00_basics/readme.md) [articles](../01_kconfig/readme.md) or the official documentation.
+As mentioned in the [pre-requisites](#prerequisites), you should be familiar with creating, building, and running a Zephr application.

 ```bash
 $ tree --charset=utf-8 --dirsfirst